-BACKGROUND TO THE APPLICATION
+1. BACKGROUND TO THE APPLICATION

-ANZFA received an application from Aventis CropScience Pty Ltd on 12 March 1999 seeking amendment to the Australian Food Standards Code to include oil derived from seven glufosinate-ammonium tolerant canola lines (Topas 19/2, T45, Ms1, Ms8, Rf1, Rf2 and Rf3) in the Table to clause 2 of Standard A18 - Food Produced Using Gene Technology.
-Two lines, Topas 19/2 and T45, are open pollinated canola lines while the Ms and Rf lines are designed as parental breeding lines for use in generating hybrid crosses by controlling pollen production.
+Canola (Brassica napus) has been genetically engineered for tolerance to the herbicide glufosinate-ammonium and for the production of higher yielding fertile hybrids.
+In this application, seven glufosinate-ammonium tolerant canola lines (Topas 19/2, T45, Ms1, Ms8, Rf1, Rf2 and Rf3) have been generated.
+Two of these, Topas 19/2 and T45, are open pollinated canola lines known commercially as LibertyLink® canola.
+The Ms and Rf lines are pollination-controlled parental breeding lines for use in hybrid production and are known commercially as InVigor® hybrid canola.

-All seven lines are tolerant to the broad spectrum herbicide glufosinate-ammonium, the active constituent of the proprietary herbicides Basta, Finale, Buster, Harvest and Liberty.
+All seven lines are tolerant to the broad-spectrum herbicide glufosinate-ammonium, the active constituent of the proprietary herbicides Basta, Finale, Buster, Harvest and Liberty.
 Tolerance to glufosinate-ammonium (also known as phosphinothricin) is conferred by the transfer of one of two bacterial genes - either bar or pat.
-These genes produce the enzyme phosphinothricin acetyl transferase (PAT) which breaks down phosphinothricin into an inactive form, allowing the modified plants to tolerate application of the herbicide.
+These genes produce the enzyme phosphinothricin acetyl transferase (PAT), which breaks down phosphinothricin into an inactive form, allowing the modified plants to tolerate application of the herbicide.
 The bar gene is derived from the soil bacterium Streptomyces hygroscopicus and the pat gene is derived from a closely related species Streptomyces viridochromogenes.

 In addition to bar or pat, the male sterile (Ms) lines contain the barnase gene derived from the bacterium Bacillus amyloliquefaciens.
 The presence of this gene in the plant results in abnormal development of the parts of the flower that produce pollen.
-The fertility restorer (Rf) lines express the barstar gene derived from the same bacterial species.
-The presence of this gene has no direct effect on the plants and is only evident when an Rf line is crossed with one of the Ms lines to produce a hybrid plant.
-In the hybrid, expression of barstar counteracts the effects of the barnase and the plants are fully fertile, producing greater yields of seeds than either of the parental lines.
+The fertility restorer (Rf) lines express the barstar gene (derived from the same bacterial species), which counteracts the effects of the barnase.
+The presence of the barstar gene has no direct effect on the plants and is only evident when an Rf line is crossed with one of the Ms lines to produce hybrid plants in which both genes are expressed at the same stage in development.
+These plants exhibit greater vigour than either of the parental lines and are fully fertile yielding greater amounts of seed.

-Canola seed, a genetic variation of rape seed, was first developed in Canada through traditional plant breeding techniques that specifically aimed to maximise nutritional value.
+Canola seed, a genetic variation of rape-seed, was first developed in Canada through traditional plant breeding techniques that specifically aimed to maximise nutritional value.
 The seeds are crushed to obtain canola oil for human consumption, while the remainder is processed into canola meal, which is used as a high-protein livestock feed.
 Canola oil contains the lowest level of saturated fatty acids of any vegetable oil, and is used in table spreads and for cooking purposes.
 At present, the key markets for canola production are Canada and the US, however, because of export food markets, oil produced from genetically modified canola may enter the Australian and New Zealand market in imported processed food products.

-The direct benefits of the new genetic modifications outlined in this application are likely to accrue mainly to the primary producer by way of increased choice of breeding lines for generating higher yielding commercial varieties of canola.
+The direct benefits of the new genetic modifications outlined in this application are likely to accrue mainly to the primary producer by way of increased choice of commercially available, higher yielding varieties of canola.
 More general benefits may also flow to the community as a result of reduced primary production costs.

-PUBLIC CONSULTATION
+2. PUBLIC CONSULTATION

-ANZFA completed a Notice of Application (formally referred to as the Preliminary Assessment Report) upon receipt of the application and invited submissions from the public between 3 November 1999 and 12 January 2000.
+ANZFA completed an Initial Assessment (formerly referred to as the Preliminary Assessment Report) upon receipt of the application and invited submissions from the public between 3 November 1999 and 12 January 2000.
 A total of 45 submissions were subsequently received and a summary of these is included in this report at Attachment 5.
+ANZFA subsequently conducted an assessment of the application, including a safety evaluation of the food, taking into account the comments received.
+A Draft Assessment Report (formerly termed a Full Assessment Report) of this assessment was released for public comment on 7 March 2001 until 20 April 2001, resulting in a further 23 submissions being received.